 It is always good to ask for help and find a good financial adviser or counselor who can give you wise and helpful money and marriage advice.

-Rather than struggling on alone and floundering, it is much better to get help in good time and set out confidently on a steady financial path.
+Rather than struggling alone and floundering, it is much better to get help and set out confidently on a steady financial path.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.